pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 In the *pygame* examples there is a simple example named, "chimp".
 This example simulates a punchable monkey moving around a small screen with promises of riches and reward.
-The example itself is very simple, and a bit thin on errorchecking code.
+The example itself is very simple, and a bit thin on error-checking code.
 This example program demonstrates many of pygame's abilities, like creating a graphics window, loading images and sound files, rendering TTF text, and basic event and mouse handling.